reesericci/heroku-united/README.md

 TODO: Make normal API OAuth-based to consolidate between OIDC Provider w/Doorkeeper and normal API [ ]

+TODO: Warning emails for upcoming expirations, and allow for renewing of memberships (HIGH PRIORITY) [ ]

+TODO: CSV export of membership (HIGH PRIORITY) [ ]

 ## Screenshot

 ![Screenshot of the United dashboard](screenshot.png)